dxxmsdxy/onchain-canon/README.md

 * Credit prior work by including existing OC inscriptions in the `credit` field.
 * Reuse previous teams, or create nested attribution schemes by including existing OC inscriptions with multiple credits in the `credit` field.
-* Create copies of OC content by including existing OC inscriptions with content in the `content` field.
+* Create a copy of OC content by including existing an OC inscription with content in the `content` field.
 * Create bundles of IP by including multiple existing OC inscriptions with content in the `content` field of a new OC inscription.

 </br>